koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

     - `👀 = View(State)`
     - React components are basically just idempotent functions
     - You can think just like a server-rendered app
+    - Data Driven
+    - Single Source of the Truth
+    - mutation state not view

 ----------------------